 Overview of Louisiana Medicaid Community Choices Waiver

-The Louisiana Community Choices Waiver, abbreviated as CCW or CC Waiver, provides home and community-based services (HCBS) for seniors and adults with disabilities (adult on-set) who are at risk of nursing home admission.
-Intended to assist these persons in remaining at home or in the community, a variety of long-term services and supports are available.
-These include personal care assistance, home modifications, respite care, adult day care, home meal delivery, and transitional services for nursing home residents who are able to return to the community with support.
-Monitored in-home caregiving (MIHC), which can be thought of similarly to adult foster care, is another available support.
-With MIHC, a program participant lives in a private home with a primary caregiver and receives care assistance.
+LTSS may include personal care assistance, home modifications, respite care, adult day care, home meal delivery, transitional services for nursing home residents who can return to the community with support, and monitored in-home caregiving (MIHC).
+With MIHC, a program participant lives in a private home with a primary caregiver (similar to adult foster care) and receives care assistance.
 The caregiver, who can be a friend or relative, including an adult child or spouse, is paid to provide care.

-There is also flexibility of providers for persons receiving personal assistance services, as this type of care may be consumer directed.
+There is flexibility of providers for persons receiving personal assistance services, as this type of care may be consumer directed.
 Rather than receive services by a licensed care provider, a program participant can hire their own “caregiver”.
 As with MIHC, relatives, such as a grown child or spouse can be hired.
 A financial management services agency handles the financial aspects of employment responsibilities, such as tax withholding and caregiver payments.

 CWW services can be received in one’s home, the home of a loved one, an assisted living residence, or an adult foster care home.
 A program participant residing in assisted living or an adult foster care home cannot receive CWW services, such as personal care assistance, if they are already receiving such services in these settings.

 CWW is not an entitlement program; meeting eligibility requirements does not equate to immediate receipt of program benefits.
-Instead, there are a limited number of participant enrollment slots, and when these slots are full, a waiting list for program participation forms.
+Instead, there are a limited number of participant enrollment slots, and when they are full, a waiting list for program participation forms.
 Specific to LA, this is called a Request for Services Registry.

 Benefits of the Community Choices Waiver